INVENTORS STUDENT RESOURCES

 The Next Level (optional): Becoming an Entrepreneur

-Participants interested in learning more about selling, licensing, or creating a business based on their intellectual property can benefit by researching the business and professional links noted in the Helpful Resource List.
+Participants interested in learning more about selling, licensing, or creating a business based on their intellectual property can benefit by researching the business and professional links noted in the Great Resource List.
 This list of resources is by no means complete.
 It contains key resources and will help get you started in your ‘Invention to Entrepreneur’ journey.
-Check www.SCORE.org for a free One Page Business Plan (be careful not to pay for other sources unless you choose to).

 - For outside the box opportunities, search Disney Imagineering for youth programs, high school and college competitions